Panchesco/jquery.eexpages/README.md

-#jquery.eexpages

-A jQuery plugin for displaying ExpressionEngine search results  via $.ajax
+jquery.eexpages
 ===

+#A jQuery plugin for displaying pages via $.ajax

+Built with ExpressionEngine search results in mind.

 ##Installation